kelvins213/Autocomplety-Form-Address-App/README.md

 The Postcode API base url is ```viacep.com.br```, and when you add the path ```/ws/$cep/json/``` on it, inside a http.get() query, like ```http.get('viacep.com.br/ws/$cep/json/')```, the query result will return the json I've just said, with all adress data.
 Once finished the form, the app queries to my ```nodeJS API```, by the ```route "/insertAdress/:country/:state/:city/:cep/:neighborhood/:street/:number"```, which ```insert the data on MongoDB.```

+[comment]: <> (you must add the app video here, who going to show how it's working).

+## Conclusion
+The task has deeply opened my mind, because, now, I ```know``` how to use a ```public API```, which could give us important data for free, usually required for our application to work properly.
+Besides, I also got how the programming languages could be put together.
+My nodeJS API, for example, was made with ```Javascript```, meanwhile, the application with ```Flutter```, and they’re all ```connected``` now!
+Finally, I also noticed how the programming has been divided, like, FRONT, BACK and API.
+Therefore, we can have different teams working on them, without having conflicts with each other.

 [comment]: <> (Postcode route API: ```https://viacep.com.br/ws/$cep/json/```)